 Does your job follow you home on your phone?
 Do you sometimes feel guilty for looking at a screen more than at your child?
 You’re not alone.
-“Parents have this device in their hand that keeps them connected to work 24/7, to the news 24/7,” says Kathleen Hill, a licensed therapist with Children’s Healthcare of Atlanta Strong4Life.
+“Parents have this device in their hand that keeps them connected to work 24/7, to the news 24/7,” says licensed therapist Kathleen Hill.
 “Parents used to be able to just come home from work and shut it off.”

 Even in a technology-driven world, you can still spend quality time with your child.
 Just keep these tips in mind.

 Says Hill, “We have to be very intentional about not only putting our phones down but shutting our brains off from work and all the other things that are going on in the world.”
 That’s easier said than done, of course, but the key word is “intentional.”
 If you decide to put your phone down, watch yourself physically put it down.
 If you get stuck answering work emails during family time (it happens), acknowledge it and try to do a better job tomorrow.
 Just being aware of how your attention shifts is a great first step to being more present.

 Even if it’s only 5 to 10 minutes a day, pick a time or place that’s all about your child—screen-free mealtime, bath time, a trip to the park where you put your phone away and play.
 Show you’re paying attention by repeating what your child says or sharing what you see them do.
 Make eye contact (unless you’re driving, of course).

 “I think quality time gets pushed off because people feel like it has to be this big event,” says Jody Baumstein, a licensed therapist with Children’s Healthcare of Atlanta Strong4Life.
 She notes that even car rides can be a bonding routine: “Use the time to connect with your child about how they are feeling, and let them guide the conversation by giving them space to talk about whatever they want.”